pickuppatterns/lab-12-busmall/LAB.md

 ## Requirements For This Lab

+**Note: There's a lot of moving pieces in this assignment, and more details to attend to than it might seem at first.
+Build methodically, in small pieces, that you test and check regularly.
+ACP regularly on at least one non-master branch.
+Sketching out a plan and breaking down the problem conceptually before getting into the code.**

 * Scaffold your repo with the usual README, CSS, JS, and HTML files.
 * Hard code your products data which should include:
     ```js